 Along with a load of other delicious flavors!

 Pickling spice also has bay leaves, ginger, peppercorns, cardamon, sweet cinnamon, spicy pepper flakes, and allspice.

 If you use this substitute, you’ll need to adjust the other seasonings and sweeteners in your recipe so the dish doesn’t end up over-spiced.
 Taste and adjust as you go.

 Psst..
 I wouldn’t use this substitute in a dressing or simple sauce where mustard is the main flavor.
 It will be too complex and overpowering.

-How to substitute: replace mustard seeds in your recipe with pickling spice, starting with a 1:1 ratio, and adjust to taste.
+How to substitute: Replace mustard seeds in your recipe with pickling spice, starting with a 1:1 ratio, and adjust to taste.

 Caraway seeds are a good mustard seed substitute if you’re allergic to the mustard plant family.

-They’re not a perfect flavor match, but they have a sharp, nutty flavor reminiscent of mustard seeds along with a hint of liquorice.
+They’re not a perfect flavor match, but they have a sharp, nutty flavor reminiscent of mustard seeds along with a hint of licorice.
 You may want to add something spicy to make up for the missing heat.

 You can treat them in the same way as mustard seeds – toast them to enhance their flavor, add them whole to your dishes, or grind them into a fine powder.

 These seeds are commonly used to add flavor in pickle brines, but they’re also a delicious addition to homemade bread.
 My house smells amazing whenever I use them!